Your eCTD Questions Answered

 1. UUID number complications

 UUID numbers can be generated quite easily; therefore, extreme caution should be used not to regenerate a UUID number for a dossier already submitted to the authorities.
 Some of the current validator tools can catch this error before submission by running a check against the UUID number to the sequence previous.
 However, when the submissions are submitted close together, then it is possible to have a valid submission on the last sequence if the UUID number was changed two sequences prior.

-If you come across some eCTD dossiers that the lifecycle was not maintained, then it could be very difficult going forward to bring some order back into the dossier.
+If you come across some eCTD dossiers where the lifecycle was not maintained, then it could be very difficult going forward to bring some order back into the dossier.

 Solution: A possible suggestion is to correct the lifecycle at the next regulatory opportunity.
 Of course, all changes will need to be outlined so the authorities are fully aware of the situation.

-Solution: The CMDh recommend that applicants delete the national translations in the eCTD with the next submitted sequence or, at the latest, when the translations become obsolete.
-Preferably, this should be clarified in the cover letter.
+Solution: The CMDh recommends that applicants delete the national translations in the eCTD with the next submitted sequence or, at the latest, when the translations become obsolete.
+We recommend that this should be clarified in the cover letter.

 As more and more sequences are created and software or providers change, then you may come across a problem with uploading previously submitted sequences.
 There are a number of issues that could explain why these sequences wont upload; however, the most common would be if there was a structural issue within the sequence for upload.